There are two ways of gaining a doctorate at the Technical University of Darmstadt:

 (cf. § 8 of the doctoral regulations).

-The doctoral examination procedure is initiated by a written application submitted by the doctoral candidate (opens in new tab) to the .
+The doctoral examination procedure is initiated by a (opens in new tab) to the written application submitted by the doctoral candidatedean of the department.
 The following must be enclosed with the application to initiate the doctoral examination procedure:

 The fee in the amount of 100 EUR is to be transferred to the following account: